margaretmf/margaretmf.github.io/poetry.md

 ## A Glance ##
 I caught a brief glance of him.
-My impression is that he is mature, his heart is singing, and thate he cares about humanity.
+My impression is that he is mature, his heart is singing, and that he cares about humanity.
 The brief glance is fleeting.
 I am shy, I make eye contact, I peek online, on social media.
 But it's just a blink, a flesh.